ramofabian/aws-bootcamp-cruddur-2023/journal/week4.md

 gp env DB_SG_RULE_ID="sgr-01c87b74c88097a21"
 ```

-Create the file `rds-update-sg-rule` with the following code which will change the IP:
+Create the file `rds-update-sg-rule` with the following code which will change the IP and fix the permissions with the command `chmod u+x backend-flask/bin/rds-update-sg-rule`:

 ```bash
 #! /usr/bin/bash